NVIDIA/aistore/docs/tutorials/etl/compute_md5.md

     ```

     **Important**: the server listens on the same port as specified in `ports.containerPort`.
-    It is required, as a target needs to know the precise address of the ETL container.
+    It is required, as a target needs to know the precise socket address of the ETL container.

     Another note is that we pass additional parameters via the `annotations` field.
     We specified the communication type and wait time (for the Pod to start).